Urine is eroding world's tallest church tower

 Story highlights

-- Ulm Minster's 162-meter steeple is tallest in world
+- Ulm Minster's 531-foot steeple is tallest in world

 - Officials say the church's stone base is being damaged by human urine